Therapeutic Educational Consultant

 Founder and Managing Consultant

-Jennifer Eve Taylor, JD, is the Founder of JET ED Consulting, a therapeutic and academic consultation and coaching service based in San Francisco.
-JET ED Consulting specializes in advising and supporting students and families affected by mental health, emotional challenges and learning differences, most of whom need residential treatment or boarding school.
-She works with ages 8-23.
+Jennifer Eve Taylor, JD, is the Founder of JET ED Consulting, a therapeutic and education consultation practice.
+JET ED Consulting specializes in supporting families and their children who are affected by mental health, emotional challenges and learning differences.
+Jennifer is an expert is residential, therapeutic and learning differences programs.

 Jennifer is the past Board Chair of the Therapeutic Consulting Association and Professional Member of IECA and Founder of the Marin Chapter of Willows in the Wind.
-Jennifer is also on the advisory committee of Marin Healthy Youth Partnership and is a Board Member of the nonprofit, Sky’s the Limit Fund, which provides scholarships for outdoor therapeutic progams.
+Jennifer is also on the advisory committee of Marin Healthy Youth Partnership and is a Board Member of the nonprofit, Sky’s the Limit Fund.

 Ms. Taylor is a graduate of Dartmouth College and the University of San Francisco School of Law.
 A lifelong learner, she is now pursuing a Certificate in Clinical Psychology from Harvard University.